-USTelecom is the nation's leading trade association representing broadband service providers and suppliers.
-Our diverse member base ranges from large publicly traded communications corporations to small companies and cooperatives – all providing advanced communications services to markets both urban and rural.
-Previously known as the United States Telephone Association, we serve as the go-to source for broadband news and industry events.
+USTelecom is the trade association representing the nation’s broadband industry.
+Its diverse member base ranges from large publicly traded communications corporations to small companies and cooperatives – all providing advanced communications and innovative broadband services to hundreds of millions of customers around the world.
+We serve as the go-to source for broadband news and industry events.

-USTelecom members, comprised of companies of all sizes – urban and rural, publicly-traded, privately held, and cooperatives – have a long and proud history of serving America’s communications’ needs.
-Our member companies have committed a considerable amount of resources and investment to deliver high-speed broadband to U.S. households, and expand service access across the nation.
-They are also actively engaged in developing and maintaining innovative partnerships to better serve consumers — reducing barriers and building a network infrastructure that encourages and supports broadband connectivity for all Americans.
-In addition, USTelecom members have long demonstrated their multi-billion commitment to working with minorities, women, service-disabled veteran-owned business enterprises, and small businesses — encouraging supplier relationships with minority-owned vendor sources whenever possible that can provide competitive prices, quality and service.
+USTelecom members, comprised of companies of all sizes – urban and rural, publicly traded, privately held, and cooperatives – have a distinguished history of serving America’s communications needs.
+USTelecom brings members together in partnerships that build new pathways to better serve consumers — by reducing barriers to investment and building a network infrastructure that encourages and supports broadband connectivity for all Americans.
+USTelecom members have long demonstrated their multi-billion commitment to working with minorities, women, service-disabled veteran-owned business enterprises, and small businesses — encouraging supplier relationships with minority-owned vendor sources whenever possible that can provide competitive prices, quality and service.

 Our Broadband Commitment

-Broadband is also yielding a variety of benefits and opportunities in numerous aspects of consumers’ daily lives — from health care and education — to jobs and the environment.
-Some of the key advantages resulting from broadband’s evolving technology include:
+Broadband yields enormous benefits in consumers’ daily lives — from health care and education — to jobs and the environment:

 - Significant health care efficiencies.
 Faster patient diagnoses, reduced medical errors and decreased patient care costs are just a few examples of how broadband technology is helping to revolutionize the medical arena.